3-manifolds/CyPari/README.rst

 used in Sage.
 First it embeds the relevant parts of the cysignals module, since cysignals is not distributable as a wheel.
-Second, it is statically linked with the pari library so that it does not depend on or interfere with the user's Pari installation.
+Second, it is statically linked with the pari library so that it does not depend on or interfere with the user's PARI installation.
 Finally, it uses a single shared library for the extension module, due to the fact that Windows does not allow functions in one shared library to access global data in another shared library.